ebunle/Publications-and-Results/2023-QPSO-LQR Load Frequency Control-2023/Quantum-behaved PSO/README.md

 - Minimal steady-state error $$(7 \times 10^{-5}$$ Hz)
 - Reduced overshoot (0.04521 Hz)
 - Faster settling time (< 4 s)
-- Robustness to load changes and parameter uncertainties

 The hybrid optimization approach effectively combines the strengths of LQR and QPSO, providing a clear and efficient design process compared to conventional methods.